SoM Recruiting and Communications

 Area Coordinators

 Area Coordinators chair the faculty meetings of their program areas.
-They serve the fundamental need of intra- and inter-program communication and respond to requests and needs forwarded through the University chain of command i.e., Vice-President of Academic Affairs (including University committes/councils), Dean, Director, Area Coordinator.
+They serve the fundamental need of intra- and inter-program communication and respond to requests and needs forwarded through the University chain of command i.e., Vice-President of Academic Affairs (including University committees/councils), Dean, Director, Area Coordinator.

 Load release is provided for these appointments, which include Area Coordinators for: